Gaurav822131/Gaurav822131/README.md

 ## 🏆 Achievements

 - ⭐ **3-star ratings** in Java and C++ on HackerRank
-- 💯 Solved **100+ problems** on LeetCode and GeeksForGeeks covering DSA, graphs, DP, and system design
+- 💯 Solved **100+ problems** on LeetCode and GeeksForGeeks covering DSA, and system design
 - 🥈 **Smart India Hackathon 2024 Semi-Finalist** - Built functional full-stack prototype in 36 hours
 - 🗣️ **Top Performer** on Communication Skills Leaderboard for technical clarity